Apunti/RL-Udacity-Collaboration-Competition/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-2. Place the file in the current repository and unzip (or decompress) the file.
+4. Place the file in the current repository and unzip (or decompress) the file.
 Then adjust the path to the file in the jupyter notebook.

 ### Instructions

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent.
 Go to the part 4.
 It's Your Turn and run the cells.

+The weights of the successfully trained agent are stored in the directory /weights.